 For further details, please see UConn Student Health Services.

 UConn Graduate Assistants (GA) may purchase subsidized insurance through the Connecticut Partnership Plan as part of your Graduate Assistantship benefits.
+Visit the HR website for more information or to enroll in Graduate Assistant medical insurance through the Connecticut Partnership Plan.
 You will not be enrolled in the University sponsored insurance plan.
 This insurance plan is effective starting the second month after you begin your GAship.
 Therefore, for Fall GA starters, the plan becomes effective September 1, and for Spring GA starters the plan becomes effective February 1.
 You will need to purchase insurance that will cover you from the time you arrive, until your insurance becomes effective.
 You may elect to purchase short-term coverage (one month) of the UConn student sponsored insurance plan, as a visiting scholar.
 Enrollment information can be found here .

 Students on J-1 Visas

 If you are on a J-1 visa, you and any J-2 accompanying dependents are required to have insurance coverage meeting requirements set by the U.S. Department of State.
 This is to ensure that in the event of health problems or an emergency, you will have the proper coverage to meet your expenses.

 Medical Benefits Minimum – $100,000 per accident illness

 Medical evacuation to home country – Minimum $50,000